You may wish to read a page with an introduction to this section and a map first.

 The Kasbah (citadel adjoining the walls) of Sousse was built between the XIth and the XVth centuries around an imposing tower built in 859.
 At that time Sousse was the main port of Tunisia and that from which supplies were shipped to the Arab army which had invaded Sicily in 827.
 The tower was a manar (beacon) from which signals were made to ships, to the population of the town and to inland watch towers.
 The tower resembles the minaret of the Great Mosque of Kairouan.

-Archaeological Museum of Sousse: (above) statues and millstones in the courtyard; (below) one of the new halls where mosaics are on display
+Archaeological Museum of Sousse seen from the Khalef Tower: (above) statues and millstones in the courtyard; (below) one of the new halls where mosaics are on display; the image shows one from Thysdrus

 Today the Kasbah houses the Archaeological Museum of Sousse, the second largest one in Tunisia after the Museum of Bardo in Tunis.
 Of particular interest is the collection of Roman mosaics found in the environs of the town.
-The museum was closed for renovation at the time of my visit in March 2012, but in June 2012 it was reopened to the public.
-One of its best known mosaics portrays Neptune on his chariot (it opens in a separate window).
+The museum was founded in 1898 at the initiative of the local French authorities.
+It was reopened to the public in June 2012 after a thorough renovation.

 In 1534 Hayruddin Barbarossa, leader of the corsairs of Algiers, intervened in a dynastic quarrel between two brothers of the Hafsid family ruling Tunisia and he conquered Tunis in the name of Ottoman Sultan Suleyman I. In the following year the troops of Emperor Charles V seized Tunis where they reinstated Mulai Hassan, the Hafsid brother who had appealed to the emperor for help.
 In 1537 Charles V sent a naval expedition from Sicily against Sousse which refused to submit to Mulai Hassan.
 The Spaniards made a vigorous assault, but were obliged to retire.
 In 1539 another expedition was sent, commanded by Genoese Admiral Andrea Doria, with better success; but no sooner had he left than Sousse revolted again, and welcomed the Ottoman pirate Dragut within its walls.